Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources

 As all of the 100 BNSs are independent, their joint likelihood can be calculated by simply multiplying the likelihoods of each event~\cite{Zimmerman:2019wzo},

-One caveat is that even though our simulated events all have the same masses, our PE analysis uses a standard, uniform-in-individual-masses prior with additional bounds on the chirp mass $\mchirp\equiv (m_1m_2)^{3/5}/(m_1+m_2)^{1/5}$ and mass ratio.
-This may introduce a small bias since the function of event detectability in Eq.~\eqref{Eq.BayesTheorem} is calculated assuming so.
+One caveat is that our PE analysis adopts a standard, uniform-in-individual-masses prior with additional bounds on the chirp mass $\mchirp\equiv (m_1m_2)^{3/5}/(m_1+m_2)^{1/5}$ and mass ratio, while our simulated events all have the same masses, and the function of event detectability in Eq.~\eqref{Eq.H0Likelihood} is calculated assuming so.
 This assumption does not fully capture the intrinsic relationship between source-frame masses, redshift, and cosmological parameters like $H_0$.
 As a result, it may introduce a bias, as a uniform mass prior might give equal weight to events that are actually less likely given a particular cosmology.
 Furthermore, the spectral siren method~\cite{PhysRevLett.129.061102} relies on this intrinsic relationship and utilizes the mass spectrum when calculating cosmological constraints.
-Nevertheless, in this analysis, the same effect caused by the assumption will be present for both the miscalibrated runs and the control runs, thus not affecting the differential behaviors between runs.
+Nevertheless, in this analysis, the same effect caused by the assumption will be present in the results for both the miscalibrated runs and the control runs, thus not affecting the differential behaviors between runs.
 Recently, model agnostic methods have also been developed to mitigate the bias introduced by fixed mass spectrum ~\cite{farah2024needknowastrophysicsfreegravitationalwave,hernandez2024gapsbumpsspectralsiren}.

-In all PE analyses to date, we account for known CEs by marginalizing over our best estimates of the CE distribution through two approaches: the Spline interpolation method~\cite{Spline} and the PhysiCal method~\cite{Payne:2020myg,Vitale:2020gvb}.
-Both methods treat the CEs in one detector as independent from another.
-The Spline method models $\eta$ by fitting a cubic spline polynomial at a small number of logarithmically-spaced frequencies $\{ f_m\}$, for each detector independently.
+In all PE analyses to date, we account for known CEs by marginalizing over our best estimates of the CE distribution through two approaches: the Spline interpolation method~\cite{Spline} and the physiCal method~\cite{Payne:2020myg,Vitale:2020gvb}.
+Both methods treat the CEs as independent in each detector.
+The Spline method models $\eta$ by fitting a cubic spline polynomial at a small number of logarithmically spaced frequencies $\{ f_m\}$.
 At each frequency, the prior on the magnitude and phase is a Gaussian distribution with the same mean and standard deviation as those of $\{\eta^\mathrm{typ}(f_m)\}$.
-The recently developed PhysiCal method~\cite{Payne:2020myg, Vitale:2020gvb} is more computationally efficient and physically motivated, and estimates the physical parameters in the models for $\eta$ along with $\boldsymbol{\theta}$ during PE.
-PhysiCal directly uses draws from the distributions of \etaTyp as priors.
+The recently developed physiCal method~\cite{Payne:2020myg, Vitale:2020gvb} is more computationally efficient and physically motivated, and estimates the physical parameters in the models for $\eta$ along with $\boldsymbol{\theta}$ during PE.
+PhysiCal directly draws samples from \etaTyp to form the prior.